maxmakesmagic/ormos/archive/en/articles/archive/feature/2022/01/kamigawa-neon-dynastys-booster-fun-lights-it-2022-01-27.md

 ![The Reality Chip extended-art variant](https://media.wizards.com/2021/neo/en_y91ThJEML9.png)![Atsushi, the Blazing Sky extended-art variant](https://media.wizards.com/2021/neo/en_J4ZU3B6pFr.png)

 And borderless cards?
 "As always, we like to throw some borderless favorites into the set as well," said Daniel.
 "With *Kamigawa: Neon Dynasty*, we leaned on not only exciting cycles, but sets of cards that connect to the previous setting.
-The Dragons returning was decided on fairly early in game design as something fans of the plane would want to see."
+The Dragons returning was decided on fairly early in game design as something fans of the Plane would want to see."

 ![Kairi, the Swirling Sky borderless variant](https://media.wizards.com/2021/neo/en_HdMDodFXlo.png)![Atsushi, the Blazing Sky borderless variant](https://media.wizards.com/2021/neo/en_iiXFEZZfo7.png)